 Image 1 : Invitation for the event & Participants

-I am working on everyday subjects from few years because of my comfort level with it and important reason is I do enjoy the process of discovering beauty in these everyday subjects.
-I will like to continue on that subject, hoping in future long breaks will be restricted.
+I've been working on everyday subjects for a few years now because I enjoy the process of discovering beauty in these ordinary subjects.
+I'd like to continue on that topic, hoping that long breaks will be limited in the future.